National Resource Network's Peer Activity

 In addition to the in-person convenings, the Network – in partnership with the National Telecommunications and Information Administration (NTIA) – facilitated the work of six cities to produce a guidebook on improving broadband access and digital literacy in communities.
 Released in 2016, this guide serves as both a valuable source of information and a vehicle for continued communication and collaboration between local government stakeholders focused on broadband and digital inclusion.

 Moving forward, the Network is focused on creating State Resource Networks (SRN) that, among other kinds of support, provide an opportunity for economically challenged communities within states to develop stronger relationships with one another and, collectively, with their state leaders.
-In 2016, the Network launched the first SRN in Massachusetts; in 2017, we announced a California SRN and the launch of a national competition to identify 3-5 additional states to join in this unique partnership opportunity.
+In 2016, the Network launched the first SRN in Massachusetts; in 2017, we announced a California SRN; and in 2018, we kicked off a new SRN in New Jersey.